 Whether to celebrate, fit in, or cope, many turn to alcohol in their desire for joy, belonging, socialising or relieve anxiety, pain and stress.

-This season coincides with many firms organising social gatherings, events and work parties, some of which are centred around alcohol consumption (e.g. Office “Christmas Drinks”).
+The season coincides with many firms organising social gatherings, events and work parties, some of which are centred around alcohol consumption (e.g. Office “Christmas Drinks”).

-Virtual panel discussion with 4 experts designed to understand the effects that substance misuse, in particular around alcohol, has on both physical and mental health, and to discuss the effect that this has on a workplace.
+The virtual panel discussion with 4 experts designed to understand the effects that substance misuse, in particular around alcohol, has on both physical and mental health, and to discuss the effect that this has on a workplace.

 - Demystify some of the concepts around addictions, dependency behaviours and reduce the stigma associated with it, so that more individuals suffering are willing to open up and seek help